Mr-NILESH-KUMAR/leetcode/README.md

 </details>

-> ✏️ **Note:** Your LeetCode profile shows solving activity across DP, Arrays, Strings, Two Pointers, Trees, Math, and Backtracking — but only `0053-maximum-subarray` has synced to GitHub via LeetHub so far.
-Once LeetHub pushes more folders, add a row here linking to the new folder (the folder name LeetHub generates becomes the link path directly, e.g. `0001-two-sum`).
+> ✏️ **Note:** 4 problems are synced to GitHub via LeetHub so far.
+As LeetHub pushes new folders, add a row here linking to each (the folder name LeetHub generates becomes the link path directly, e.g. `0001-two-sum`).

 <br/>